 Pray + Serve + Connect

-The Sacrifice of the Mass is offered in the College Chapel at 1pm Monday-Thursday, and at 8.25am on Friday.
+The Sacrifice of the Mass is offered in the College Chapel at 1pm Monday-Thursday.
 To see a list of Masses for special occasions, see the Events tab.

 The Chaplaincy Team also works with classes and groups to mark special feasts and occasions.
 If you are interested in planning a liturgy such as an anniversary Mass, make an initial contact with the Chaplaincy co-op students (Chaplaincy.Team@mic.ul.ie) so that they can work with you.